Saatva Down Alternative Comforter

-- Duvet — two-piece system.
-Insert fills go inside a removable duvet cover.
-Cover washes frequently; insert rarely.
+- Duvet - two-piece system.
+A fill insert goes inside a removable duvet cover.
+The cover washes frequently; the insert rarely.
 Originated in Europe.

 - Quilt - thin layered textile.
 Three layers (top fabric, batting, backing) stitched together in a decorative pattern.
 Thin and light.
 Often decorative as well as functional.